When was the last time you said, "I love you."

 One of those fans was 21-year-old Blake Dingman.
 He grew up playing baseball in Thousand Oaks.
 Blake's positive attitude and smile were infectious.
 He loved to go off-roading with his Ford pickup truck, and he gave everyone a hug everywhere he went, even if he was meeting you for the very first time.

 The Dingman family are avid Dodgers fans.
 Blake and his brother Aidan helped build an outdoor living room at their home, where they would hang out in the summer watching Dodger games.
 A week before the shooting, as the Dodgers were squaring off with the Boston Red Sox in the World Series, Blake asked his parents if he could host a "World Series Party," in lieu of a traditional Halloween party.
 Instead of costumes, Blake asked his friends to arrive donning their Dodger gear.
-Blake chose his favorite player, Cody Bellinger.
+Blake chose the jersey of his favorite player, Cody Bellinger.

 "When Cody Bellinger came up to bat, it was like Blake was up to bat," said Blake's mother Lorrie.
 "Blake played first base and center field.
 He would run, dive, and catch anything just like Cody."